KngJmmy/techeccblog/my-test-for-blog-post.md

 ---
-layout: page
-title: "Hei,Ray"
+title: Hei,Ray
+layout: home
 date: 2024-08-26
-categories: [tech, life]
-author: jimmyhuang
 ---

-This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
+This is a **bare-minimum** template to create a Jekyll site that uses the `Just the Docs` theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.

 If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.
 [^attention] And you will be able to deploy your local build to a different platform than GitHub Pages.